nlpodyssey/waveny/README.md

 * Sole support for the WaveNet model.
 * Support limited to a 48kHz sample rate.
-* Requirement for WAVE files to be PCM 48kHz/24-bit for training or reamping.
+* Requirement for WAVE files to be PCM 48kHz 24-bit mono, for training or reamping.
+* Training on CPU only.

 Future updates will address these limitations.